drugescu/advanced-lane-lines/writeup_template.md

 #### Curvature and Offset

 I've used the methods discussed in the lessons to identify curvature and offset inside the `measure_curvature_real()` and `measure_offset()` functions.
 Curvature was calculated with the `R_curve` formula and received the polynomial fits as inputs.
-Results from the final images will show values of curvature of about `8000 m+` for straight lines and `1700 m` for the curve which is described to be around `1 km` meaning it fits the data rather well.
-I've used the calibration of `3.7 m` per lane, at about `770 px`  per lane (horizontally) and `25 m` per region for `720 px` longitudinally.
+Results from the final images will show values of curvature of about `8000 m+` for straight lines and `900-1000 m` for the curve which is described to be around `1 km` meaning it fits the data rather well.
+I've used the calibration of `3.7 m` per lane, at about `770 px`  per lane (horizontally) and `40 m` per region for `600 px` longitudinally.
+I noticed that on very curvy portions of the road the right-most curve went outside the screen so I readjusted the horizontal calibration to `650 px`  instead of `770` and this was better.

 The offset is measured as compared to the center of the image and using the fit lines.
 The bottom line of the image is inserted as `y` int the line fits to get the corresponding `x`s in the `poly` function, which are then averaged.
 This is the actual center of the lane.
 The difference between this and the middle of the picture, corrected for mapping `px` to `m` is the offset in meters.